axonops/axonops-workbench/README.md

 - 🎯 **Cassandra-Native Design** - Engineered specifically for Cassandra's unique architecture and workflows
 - 🛠️ **Developer-Friendly** - Intuitive interface with powerful productivity features
 - 🔒 **Secure by Design** - Built-in SSH tunneling and credential management
-- 🤖 **AI-Powered** - Experimental AI assistant to help with queries and troubleshooting
 - 🏃 **Local Development** - Spin up local Cassandra clusters with one click
 - 📊 **Advanced Analytics** - Deep query tracing and performance insights
 - 🌍 **Cross-Platform** - Available for macOS, Windows, and Linux